opinner/opinner.github.io/slides.md

 - **Surface Mixing**: carbon & oxygen exchange between atmosphere and ocean
 - **Bottom Mixing**: upwelling, benthic life
-- **Interior Mixing**: overturning circulation by transforing  water masses
+- **Interior Mixing**: transforming  water masses, overturning circulation

 Most of the mixing in the ocean interior is caused by internal waves and happens over rough bathymetry or at the continental margins.